 - Modern app experience when your users experience in-application access to data or dashboard creation.

-- Deeper understanding of markets and customers when you can spot trends in your data, staying a step ahead of your competitors.
+- A deeper understanding of markets and customers when you can spot trends in your data, staying a step ahead of your competitors.

 - Users spend more time in your app because embedded analytics provides more data points to your users without the need for them to go to another source.

-- App becomes stickier as you collect more data about your users.
+- The app becomes stickier as you collect more data about your users.
 Users become less likely to switch to another app because your app contains information collected over time that is useful for them.
-This in turn increases customer satisfaction for your users.
+This, in turn, increases customer satisfaction for your users.

 Seamless user experience

-With embedded analytics, you can customize everything to match your brand theme which leads to better recognition from your customers, build creditability, and ultimately customer loyalty.
+With embedded analytics, you can customize everything to match your brand theme, leading to better recognition from your customers, building creditability, and ultimately customer loyalty.
 Users won’t get distracted or even notice differences in your application but instead focus on the value of their data.

 Should you Buy or Build an Embedded Analytics Solution?

 Most organizations decide to buy an already established embedded analytics solution to integrate with their existing software.
 One of the primary reasons why this is the preferred option is that buying it instead of building it saves you both time and money.
 It also allows you to free up your developers’ resources and time so that they can focus on your core competency and what your business was initially designed for.
 But depending on your business needs, resources, and budget, there are pros and cons to both decisions – let’s explore them:

 Should you build?

 👍 Small, fast projects